 The best guarantee of getting a seat is turning up when the locals are less likely to be eating, so between 4-5pm, ideally.
 Either pizza and a drink will cost you a meagre €7-8.
 There’s also another excellent Naples pizzeria across the street at Trianon da Ciro, which has a much wider choice.

 It’s a 10-15-minute walk back from there to Napoli Centrale.

 Alternatively, you can book a Rome to Naples tour which includes Pompeii.
 These tend to take you around on a bus, giving you the best scenic overviews of this compelling city.

-It’s also possible to take a day trip from Rome to Pompeii and Amalfi Coast.
+It’s also possible to take a day trip from Rome to Pompeii and Amalfi Coast, one of the most beautiful landscapes in Europe.
 However, it’s a very long slog by public transport.
 You can visit Pompeii early in the day, then catch the Circumvesuviana to Sorrento, from which you catch a bus to the Amalfi Coast.
 Sorrento to Positano takes around 50 minutes one way.
 That makes it four journeys plus waiting time to get to Positano from Rome, and three back.
 You may also have to factor in an additional journey at the beginning and end of the day to get to Roma Termini station.
 Nine journeys in one day is a lot.

 This makes a Rome to Amalfi Coast tour all the more appealing.
 Some itineraries include Pompeii, a drive along the Amalfi Coast and some free time in Positano and Amalfi.